[Opinion] 'The kids aren't alt-right'

 ... or join as a group

-Belgian patrician politician Mischaëel Mondrikamen was happy to do the groundwork for The Movement.
+Belgian patrician politician Mischaeel Mondrikamen was happy to do the groundwork for The Movement.

 In the Netherlands, vainglorious Burke-boy Thierry Baudet suddenly discovered George Soros as the perfect imaginary enemy, so he too might attract some very real friendship from across the Atlantic.